CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 ### SHOULD I USE SQL OR SHOULD I USE NOSQL?

-A lot

-My short answer: if in doubt, you should just use SQL.
+My short answer: if in doubt, I would just use SQL.
 Always.

 Long answer: There are two forms of NoSQL.

-1) Extremely high scale -- Cassandra --- constraints are not enforced due to high load and high levels of data.
+1) Extremely high scale -- terabytes upon terabytes of data and tens of people working just on handling the database -- the canonical example is Cassandra --- constraints are not enforced *due to extremley high loads and high levels of data*.
+Some companies like Netflix, Google do this.
+99% of tech companies do not.

-2) For beginner programmers - Mongo --- constraints (among other features) are not there to simplify things for beginners.
-This means it will be quicker to build your project but you face a higher risk of data integrity issues once you do.
+2) For beginner programmers - Mongo --- constraints (among other features) are not there *to simplify things for beginners*.
+This means it will be quicker to build your project but you face a higher risk of data integrity issues once you do and shifting from mongo to an SQL database once you're deep into a project is tricky.

 ## EXERCISE 1B: INSTALLING SQLITE ON YOUR LAPTOP AND CREATING YOUR FIRST DATABASE

 The RDBMS we are going to teach you first is called "sqlite".
-It's pretty much the industry standard for creating small, self contained database that fit in one file - quite a common task.
+It's pretty much the industry standard for creating small, self contained database that fits in one file or runs a small website (where small means under 100,000 hits per day).
+There is more (here)[https://www.sqlite.org/whentouse.html] on when it is and is not a good database to use.

+To set up, we do the following:

 * Windows: https://sqlite.org/download.html
 * Ubuntu: apt-get install sqlite